redtxai/react-simple-blog/README.md

 `npm start`

-This script will run a node server and the previoulsy builded code in http://localhost
+This script will run a node server with the previously building code in http://localhost

 `npm build`